galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/running-test-modes.md

 ![running in local mode with shared configuration:](hybridrunmode.svg)

-Once you have configured your authentication, you can run a test in hybrid mode by setting your bootstrap to refer to the Ecosystem in which the shared configuration is stored, and using the `runs submit local` <a href="https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_runs_submit_local.md" target="_blank"> Galasa CLI</a> command.
+After configuring authentication, you can run a test in hybrid mode by setting your bootstrap to refer to the Ecosystem in which the shared configuration is stored, and using the `runs submit local` <a href="https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_runs_submit_local.md" target="_blank"> Galasa CLI</a> command.

 ### <a name="whenremote"></a>When to run a test in the Galasa Ecosystem